-Without the robust evaluation provided by GoWell, the results of the investment may be difficult to discern, and an opportunity to further understanding would be lost.
-GoWell also represents a unique opportunity for local community-based housing organisations to put themselves at the centre of attempts to improve knowledge and skills in community regeneration.
+Without the robust evaluation provided by GoWell, the results of the investment may have been difficult to discern, and an opportunity to further understanding would have been lost.
+GoWell also represented a unique opportunity for local community-based housing organisations to put themselves at the centre of attempts to improve knowledge and skills in community regeneration.

 IMPROVING THE EVIDENCE BASE

-It is hoped that Glasgow's massive investment in better housing and neighbourhood regeneration will improve health and wellbeing and will create a stronger sense of community ownership.
-However, there is surprisingly little scientific evidence to tell us which kind of improvements lead to the biggest benefits in health and wellbeing, and which may cause unexpected problems.
-We need a better understanding about what initiatives have been found to improve health, and about how they can successfully be implemented.
-We also need an in-depth understanding of how people’s lives are affected by regeneration initiatives.
+It was hoped that Glasgow's massive investment in better housing and neighbourhood regeneration would improve health and wellbeing and would create a stronger sense of community ownership.
+However, there was surprisingly little scientific evidence to tell us which kind of improvements would lead to the biggest benefits in health and wellbeing, and which may cause unexpected problems.
+We needed a better understanding about what initiatives would improve health, and about how they could successfully be implemented.
+We also needed an in-depth understanding of how people’s lives were affected by regeneration initiatives.

 Many projects only evaluate investment and implementation, and not the actual impact of the initiatives on people’s health and quality of life.
 There is even less evidence available about the ways in which health behaviours and potentially life-enhancing activities (such as seeking employment or engaging in voluntary activities) are affected by housing and neighbourhood improvements.
-This is why GoWell is so important as it provides an opportunity to understand in detail the neighbourhood changes which take place, what local people think of the changes and the impact these changes have on health and wellbeing.
+This is why GoWell was so important as it provided an opportunity to understand in detail the neighbourhood changes which were taking place, what local people thought of the changes and the impact these changes had on health and wellbeing.

 TACKLING POOR HEALTH AND DEPRIVATION

 At the time of the establishment of GoWell, the six parliamentary constituencies with the highest rates of premature mortality in the UK were in Glasgow.
-This fact underlines the unique challenges the city faces in tackling poor health and deprivation.
-Moreover, in communities like these, there tend to be a whole range of factors present that are associated with poorer health, so there is a need for large scale transformation and not simply improvements in one or two aspects.
-Glasgow’s social housing tenants bear a disproportionate burden of the city’s ill health and poverty, and therefore it is important to focus particularly on how the health of these individuals, families and communities might be improved.
+This fact underlines the unique challenges the city faced in tackling poor health and deprivation.
+Moreover, in communities like these, there tends to be a whole range of factors present that are associated with poorer health, so there is a need for large scale transformation and not simply improvements in one or two aspects.
+Glasgow’s social housing tenants bear a disproportionate burden of the city’s ill health and poverty, and therefore it was important to focus particularly on how the health of these individuals, families and communities might have been improved.